makersacademy/airport_challenge/COMMENTS.md

 #### Step 9:
 - Linked Coveralls to my Github account and turned coveralls on for this repo
   - Have 98% test coverage
+- Activated Hound CI on my Github account and again activated it for this repo

 Next steps
 --------------------